tarneaux/docker-stagit/README.md

 - [x] filter out repos that contain a `.private` file in their root
 - [ ] automatically rebuild when a repo is changed

+> :warning: For now, you will have to restart the container each time you make a change to a repo.
+Consider this as a WIP.

 ## Usage

 You will find a basic example in the [example](example/).